sethlopezme/strez/README.md

 # ./values-fr/strings.xml
 ```

-Assuming English translations only, read string resources from a CSV file and
+Assuming only English translations, read string resources from a CSV file and
 output them as `my_strings.xml` to a another directory in the Android format:

 ```sh